How to Get a Car Loan While You’re On ODSP or Disability

 - Keeping your debt-to-income ratio as far below 30% as you possibly can – This will show your lender that you’re a responsible debt payer.

 - Keeping your credit utilization ratio below 30-35% – The closer you get to your available credit limit for your revolving credit products (credit cards, lines of credit, etc.), the more your credit score will drop.

 - Get a secured credit card – For those who don’t qualify for regular credit cards, you can pay a security deposit equal to your desired credit limit to be approved for a secured credit card.
 These allow you to make timely bill payments and raise your credit score until you do qualify for a regular unsecured card.

-For more ways of improving your credit in 2018, try reading this.
+For more ways of improving your credit, try reading this.